 Patients may experience approximately two to three days of being sore after joint injections.
 People receiving PRP for soft tissue injuries can expect pain for a few days.
 They may also experience stiffness.
-Tylenol is often effective at managing the pain.
+Tylenol is often effective at managing pain.

 Prescription pain medication is rarely needed.
 Patients often rest for a few days after the treatment but this is not absolutely necessary.
 Pain relief typically starts to occur within three to four weeks after the injection.
 Your symptoms continue to improve over a period of three to six months following a PRP injection.
 The recovery time frame varies depending on what we are treating.

-The pain or discomfort of osteoarthritis usually responds faster than tendon related pain such as tennis elbow, golfers elbow or patella tendonitis.
-PRP has NOT been very useful for achilles or patella tendon pain.
+The pain or discomfort of osteoarthritis usually responds faster than tendon-related pain such as tennis elbow, golfers elbow, or patella tendonitis.
+PRP has NOT been very useful for Achilles or patella tendon pain.
 Sometimes arthritic joints respond much faster to these injections than a patient being treated for tendonitis.